MarioVilas/network_tools/README.md

-http_tools
+HTTP Tools
 ==========

-Collection of miscellaneous utilities and libraries written in Python, mostly centered around scripting Web services from Python.
+Collection of miscellaneous utilities and libraries written in Python, mostly centered around scripting Web services from Python, but a few work with other network protocols as well.